How Long To Date Before Marriage? [Statistics]

 Most relationship psychologists and experts recommend that couples date for at least 12 to 18 months before considering marriage.

-The reason for these recommendations is that a longer courtship period allows couples to get to know each other better, discover potential deal-breakers, and make a more informed decision about their compatibility before committing to marriage.
+These recommendations are because a longer courtship period allows couples to get to know each other better, discover potential deal-breakers, and make a more informed decision about their compatibility before committing to marriage.

 In conclusion, while there is no definitive “golden” time frame for dating before marriage, research suggests that longer courtships are generally associated with more successful and lasting marriages.
 However, exceptions to this trend exist, and each couple must ultimately decide for themselves when they feel ready to take the next step in their relationship.

-Additionally, the study that almost all online publications quote for their statistics have long been misunderstood.
+Additionally, the study that almost all online publications quote for their statistics has long been misunderstood.

 • Marrying someone after dating for 1-2 years decreases the likelihood of the marriage ending in divorce by 21.2%, compared to couples who have dated for less than 1 year before marrying.